qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - How do I remove an email account from the app?
 - Hello, How do I remove an email account from the app?
 - i did not want to have the account so can you please erase my account for ancestry
-- cancel this please i can't get into my account to do it
 - i cannot get into cancel my easilydo account because i no longer have access to an iphone can you please cancel for me
 - how to i cancel my account with you guys
 - i want to cancel this account please reply how to do this on my phone